visioncrunch/college-notes/year 1/trimester 3/DA109 AI Basics/Module (3).md

 ### Ignoring or Undoing Steps
 - **Definition:** Can solution steps be ignored or undone during the problem-solving process?
 - **Theorem Proving:**
-  - Can be solved using a simple control strategy.
+  - Can be solved using a simple control strategy (order of application of rules).
   - Example: Suppose a lemma is proven to be unhelpful in proving a theorem; it can be ignored, and another lemma can be pursued.
 - **The 8-Puzzle:**
   - Solved by backtracking, requiring a control strategy implemented using a stack.